 Choosing a long-term career is one of the most important decisions you will ever make.

-We’re happy that you are interested in Court Reporting – Our Court Reporting Program students attend with the aim of achieve real-time note-taking for either legal or event, broadcast live captioning.
+We’re happy that you are interested in Court Reporting – Our Court Reporting Program students attend with the aim of achieving real-time note-taking for either legal or event, broadcast live captioning.

 Students of the Court Reporting Program must: